Golani Family

-The Golani family were a royal family in Sindh, a province of Pakistan, dating from the 19th century.
+The Golani family was a royal family in Sindh, a province of Pakistan, dating from the 19th century.

-After the invasion of Sindh by Charles Napier in 1843, the region was divided into many provinces and each of these provinces were assigned to Zamindars to collect taxes for the British East India Company.
+After the invasion of Sindh by Charles Napier in 1843, the region was divided into many provinces, and each of these provinces was assigned to Zamindars to collect taxes for the British East India Company.
 These Zamindars were also known as 'Wadaras'.
-Wadara of Shikarpur was Lord Wadra Golani (1861–1931), a merchant born in the royal family of Golani.
-In 1918 his eldest son Shobraj Golani (1885–1978) took over as the Landlord of Shikarpur, Digri, Jamrao, Kachhelo, Tando Jan Mohammed, Ratnabad, Roshanabad and Khayrpur.
-Shobraj Bhagwandas Golani was also invited to Great Britain by the King along with all the Nawabs and Maharajahs of India to discuss the participation of their respective provinces in an expansion of the British Empire in the Middle East.
+The Wadara of Shikarpur was Lord Wadra Golani (1861–1931), a merchant born into the royal family of Golani.
+In 1918, his eldest son Shobraj Golani (1885–1978) took over as the Landlord of Shikarpur, Digri, Jamrao, Kachhelo, Tando Jan Mohammed, Ratnabad, Roshanabad and Khayrpur.
+Shobraj Bhagwandas Golani was also invited to Great Britain by the King, along with all the Nawabs and Maharajahs of India, to discuss the participation of their respective provinces in the expansion of the British Empire in the Middle East.
 Sindh was later made part of Bombay Presidency and became a separate province in 1935.
-Shobraj along with his eldest son Shri Hashmatrai S Golani (1918–1979) moved to Bombay in 1947 after the Partition of India.
+Shobraj, along with his eldest son Shri Hashmatrai S Golani (1918–1979), moved to Bombay in 1947 after the Partition of India.